 a license, the licensing worker will discuss with the family what training is needed to meet the

 needs of the child or children in the home.
 These needs will be determined through a

 conversation with the family, the caseworker and the licensing worker.
 Then, an Individualized

 Training Plan (ITP) will be developed for each foster family.
 The foster family will complete this training before the end of that licensing year in order to comply

 For the first year of licensure, foster parents will be asked to complete Core Training for Resource Families or Core Training for Relative Caregivers.
 This will be specified in the foster family’s ITP.
 Each following year of licensure a new ITP will be developed with the family’s training needs in mind and will be based on the foster parent’s previous experience and training.
 The Individual Training Plan is a specific form that is used to plan, document, and track completion of training.

-The Alaska Center for Resource Families is set up to assist foster parents in recording their training.
-ACRF can track your training when you fill out an Alternative Training Information Sheet and submit documentation.
+The Alaska Center for Resource Families (ACRF) is set up to assist foster parents in recording the training completed for their ITP.
+If you complete training that is offered by ACRF, your training credits will be automatically entered into your record.
+For training completed outside ACRF, you will need to complete an ITP Universal Questionnaire and submit documentation.
 If your training is accepted, it will be entered into a database and made available to you or your licensing worker upon request.